 It is true that the darkest hours are before the dawn, it is then that the howling wolves & prowling dogs of my Tarot card take over my mind.
 The Moon card always throws up feelings of insecurity, where the past returns to haunt you, you are unsure of where the future lies.
 The Moon card connects to your subconscious & brings through things that you need to deal with before you can progress to the next phase of development.
 Slightly half asleep surreal dreams surround the Moon card, if this occurs to you, write them down immediately on waking as there is almost always some intuitive advice to be gleaned.

 The Moon card tells you to leave any unwanted habits or worries behind, do not look back.
-The shadows thrown up by the Moon are not real, yes you face a journey in to the unknown.
+My best telephone psychics always stress that the shadows thrown up by the Moon are not real, you face a journey in to the unknown, some of it may be illusion.
 Base your decisions now on truths rather than imagined ghosts or shadowy dreams.
 The Moon represents your subconscious, you have courage now and can shrug off all challenges as you wake refreshed, ready to create a new reality and excel at any new venture.